Pharmacist Saves Woman’s Life after Severe Wasp Sting Reaction

 wasp-woman-josee-asselinPhoto: Josée Asselin

-Josée Asselin, who lives in the Laurentian Mountains north of Montreal and works as a landscaper, wasn’t aware she had any allergies before the day she was stung last month.
+Josée Asselin, who lives in the Laurentian Mountains north of Montreal and works as a landscaper, wasn’t aware she had any allergies before the day she was stung in August 2015.
 But that day, she immediately began to swell up.

-Shortly after that, Asselin told CTV News in early August while motioning to her throat: “It was getting tighter, it was getting harder to breathe.”
+Shortly after that, Asselin told CTV News while motioning to her throat: “It was getting tighter, it was getting harder to breathe.”

 She was also itching all over, so Asselin drove to her local pharmacy for help right away.
-She only thought the pharmacist was going to “give me some Benadryl.”
+She only thought the pharmacist was going to “give me some Benadryl” for the sting.

-Instead, after asking her several questions in his office, Ugo Desch√™nes administered epinephrine using an auto-injector, and Asselin’s symptoms quickly subsided.
+Instead, after asking her several questions in his office, Ugo Deschênes administered epinephrine using an auto-injector, and Asselin’s symptoms quickly subsided.

 What happened next, however, was the key to Asselin avoiding fatal anaphylaxis.

-CTV reports that Deschênes insisted she travel by ambulance for treatment at a local hospital, given her allergic reaction to the wasp sting.
-Asselin, who says she hates hospitals, initially refused, but the health professional stuck to his request, and she eventually was convinced of the need for emergency care.
+Deschênes insisted she take an ambulance for treatment at a local hospital, given her allergic reaction to the wasp sting.
+Asselin, who says she hates hospitals, initially refused.
+However, the health professional stuck to his request, and she eventually was convinced of the need for emergency care.

 Since anaphylactic reactions are variable, experts say that anyone who needs to use one should then immediately head to a hospital to be checked by a doctor.
 The risks of secondary reactions are significant for both adults and children, and the only way to guard against them is by taking quick action, such as Deschênes did on behalf of Asselin.